Poland in the Eurovision Song Contest 2022: Tu bije serce Europy! Wybieramy hit na Eurowizję!

 Tu bije serce Europy!
-Wybieramy hit na Eurowizję ("The heart of Europe beats here!
-We choose the hit for Eurovision") was the national final organised by TVP in order to select the Polish entry for the Eurovision Song Contest 2022.
-The show took place on 19 February 2022 at the Studios 4 and 5 of TVP in Warsaw, and was hosted by 2021 Polish Eurovision entrant Rafał Brzozowski, Ida Nowakowska and Małgorzata Tomaszewska, with Aleksander Sikora and Marek Sierocki serving as backstage hosts.
+Wybieramy hit na Eurowizję! ("Here beats the heart of Europe!
+We're choosing the hit for Eurovision!") was the national final organised by TVP in order to select the Polish entry for the Eurovision Song Contest 2022.
+The show took place on 19 February 2022 at TVP studios 4 and 5 in Warsaw, and was hosted by 2021 Polish Eurovision entrant Rafał Brzozowski, Ida Nowakowska and Małgorzata Tomaszewska, with Aleksander Sikora and Marek Sierocki serving as backstage hosts.
 The show was broadcast on TVP2 and TVP Polonia as well as on TVP Rozrywka with presentation in sign language and online via the platform TVP VOD.
 The national final was watched according to the Real Viewership Model was 2.3 million people with a market share of 12.6%.
 According to Nielsen Audience Measurement, the show attracted 1.9 million viewers and an average viewership of 1.7 million.

 Competing entries

 TVP opened a submission period for interested artists and songwriters to submit their entries between 20 September 2021 and 20 November 2021.
 The broadcaster received 150 submissions at the closing of the deadline.
-A five-member selection committee consisting of a representative of TVP, a radio personality, a music expert, a journalist and a representative of the Polish Musicians Union selected ten entries from the received submissions to compete in the national final.
-The members were later revealed to be: Halina Frąckowiak (singer), Krystian Kruczkowski (programme director of TVP), Marcin Kusy (President of the Polish Radio Program I), Szymon Orłowski (musician and composer) and Marek Sierocki (music journalist and artistic director, commentator of the Eurovision Song Contest for Poland).
+A five-member selection committee consisting of Halina Frąckowiak (singer), Krystian Kruczkowski (programme director of TVP), Marcin Kusy (President of the Polish Radio Program I), Szymon Orłowski (musician and composer) and Marek Sierocki (music journalist and artistic director, Eurovision commentator for TVP) selected ten entries from the received submissions to compete in the national final.
 The selected entries were announced on 14 January 2022 during the TVP2 programme Pytanie na śniadanie.
 Among the competing artists was Lidia Kopania, who represented Poland in the Eurovision Song Contest 2009.